 Voucher reports, or voucher activity reports, are generated by using specific search criteria to identify payment vouchers over a specific period of time.
 This type of report can show spending within a particular department or on a particular project.
 It allows the reader to trace spending that falls under a specific category.

 AP aging reports include a list of vendors along with the amount of payments due to each of them.
 Aside from showing the total amount owed to each vendor, AP aging reports can also break down amounts owed over different time periods such as 1-30 days, 31-60 days, and so on.
 These reports provide a clear view of which accounts are due the soonest and should be paid first.
 These reports are particularly helpful for companies facing supply chain issues.

 An AP automation solution, like MineralTree, also makes it possible to sort invoices by payment due date.
 This is another simple tool to identify which suppliers to pay first.
 This additional insight on your payment platform can help your team optimize its DPO.

 Reconciliation of Accounts

-An AP accounts reconciliation report shows the total amounts owed to each vendor, along with all associated accounting activities.
+An AP accounts payment reconciliation report shows the total amounts owed to each vendor, along with all associated accounting activities.
 The debts listed in this report are often referred to as liability accounts.
 Individuals can then compare these liability accounts with the general ledger for reconciliation purposes.
 In this way, the report makes it easy to identify errors, incorrect payments, and delinquent accounts.